alemart/speedy-vision/README.md

 Feature descriptors are data that somehow describe feature points.
 "Similar" feature points have "similar" descriptors, according to a distance metric.
 There are different algorithms for computing descriptors.
 The idea is to use the descriptors to match feature points of different images.

 Feature detectors and feature trackers may be augmented with a feature description decorator.
 The decorator design pattern lets you dynamically add new behavior to objects.
-It creates a flexible way of combining detection and description algorithms, even though the actual computations take place in the GPU.
+It creates a flexible way of combining detection and description algorithms, considering that the actual computations take place in the GPU.

 #### ORB features